ahmednawar1997/ALS-Website/frontend.md

 	General:
-		*navbar contents should be consistant across all pages -- done (beltagy) *Gallery page to be removed from navbar
+		*navbar contents should be consistant across all pages -- done (beltagy) *Gallery page to be removed from navbar    --- done (shams)

 	Home page:
 		*Responsive issues: